-For the year in which you move into, or out of the Netherlands, in other words register or deregister with at the town hall, you will need to file a Migration tax return (or M form).
+For the year in which you move into, or out of the Netherlands, in other words register or deregister at the town hall, you will need to file a Migration tax return (M form).

 The migration tax return is a complicated form because it consists of a domestic/resident period and a non-domestic/non-resident period.
-A mistake is very easily made, amongst others because it can only be completed on paper, income and assets can be filled in the wrong period, several items have to be calculated time-related, etc. We are here to help you out and file your migration tax return correctly and without losing money to the tax office.
+A mistake is very easily made.
+Read these three considerations to decide if you should file the M form yourself or outsource filing your M form.
+We are here to help you out and file your migration tax return correctly and without losing money to the tax office.

 How do I get this M form?

 In most cases you will automatically receive an M form on your new address in the Netherlands or abroad.
 If you emigrate make sure to notify the Dutch tax office and give them your new address.

 In case you do not automatically receive an M form you can request one at the Belastingdienst Buitenland in Heerlen.